IPVF/bayesian_codes/README.md

 # Bayesian Inference Codes
-Codes for the article _Bridging Indoor and Outdoor Perovskite Degradation Using Physics Modeling and Bayesian Analysis_
+Codes for the article _Bridging Indoor and Outdoor Perovskite Degradation Using Physics Modeling and Bayesian Analysis_ will become available upon acceptance.